qucontrol/krotov/docs/06_krotovs_method.rst

-If :math:`S(t) \in [0,1]` is chosen as a function that smoothly goes to zero at :math:`t=0` and :math:`t=T`, then the update will be suppressed near the edges of the optimisation time interval.
+If :math:`S(t) \in [0,1]` is chosen as a function that smoothly goes to zero at :math:`t=0` and :math:`t=T`, then the update will be suppressed near the edges of the optimization time interval.
 Thus, a smooth switch-on and switch-off can be maintained.
 The scaling factor :math:`\lambda_a` controls the overall magnitude of the pulse update thereby taking the role of an "inverse Krotov step width".